 That leaves us with The Shadow, something of the Flash Gordon or John Carter to Batman's Star Wars.
 Despite its source material being a blatant antecedent for Kane and Finger's Bat-Man, it's hard to think of its modern film adaptation as anything but a knock-off.
-Released in 1994 and disappointing Universal when it returned only $48 million on a $40 million budget, The Shadow seems to have confirmed that its small subgenre would never achieve anything close to a Batman-sized cultural impact or profit (though it somehow kept going long enough for The Phantom to get made).
+Released in 1994 and disappointing Universal when it returned only $48 million on a $40 million budget, The Shadow seems to have confirmed that its small subgenre would never again achieve anything close to a Batman-sized cultural impact or profit until it transformed into the superhero film as we know it today (though this particular breed somehow kept itself going long enough for The Phantom to get made).

 Sam Raimi had been attached, but this never quite clicked; it's where 1990's Darkman came from, effectively a consolation prize offered Raimi by Universal when they didn't see him delivering a hit.
 For unknown, perhaps unknowable reasons, the man they thought could was Russell Mulcahy, whose entire feature directorial career had consisted (and still consists) almost exclusively of financial flops.
 The closest he'd gotten to a "hit" had been Ricochet, which at least made money; the closest to a phenomenon had been Highlander, but only in the sense that a lot of people had caught up with Highlander on home video, and it was agreeable enough to spawn sequels, notably Highlander II, one of the great calamities—which Mulcahy had also directed.
 They gave him $40 million anyway to film the tenth or twentieth Shadow script, which, when it finally came time to make it, bore the sole credit of David Koepp.